 Holy Basil Leaf: has been shown to reduce anxiety and emotional stress

 Lately, I’ve been putting turmeric in and on everything.
-Eggs, cauliflower, tofu, broccoli, chicken, in smoothies, elixirs, mixed with coconut oil for a natural teeth whitener more.
+Eggs, cauliflower, broccoli, chicken, in smoothies, elixirs, mixed with coconut oil for a natural teeth whitener more.
 Turmeric is a root member of the ginger family.
-It has an insane amount of antioxidants and anti-inflammatory properties, even proving to relieve digestive discomfort.
-Curcumin, the active ingredient in turmeric, is also the ingredient that gives turmeric its bright, organgey color and largely responsible for all these amazing health benefits.
+It’s a powerful antioxidant and contains anti-inflammatory properties, even proving to relieve digestive discomfort.
+Curcumin, the active ingredient in turmeric, is also the ingredient that gives turmeric its bright, orangey color and largely responsible for all its amazing health benefits.
 Black pepper has been found to increase the body’s absorption of turmeric significantly, so pairing the two is recommended.

 – Ulbricht, C., Basch, E., Cheung, L., Goldberg, H., Hammerness, P., Isaac, R., … Wortley, J. (2014).
 An Evidence-Based Systematic Review of Elderberry and Elderflower ( Sambucus nigra) by the Natural Standard Research Collaboration.
 Journal of Dietary Supplements, 11(1), 80–120. https://doi.org/10.3109/19390211.2013.859852